font3r/timely/README.md

 - [ ] detecting jobs that won't start due to timeout, how can we detect if job is in 'staled' state if we cannot pull status on demand.
 Should we set a maximum delay in status events?
   - [ ] detect failed jobs that did not start or their start was interupted by scheduler restart
-- [ ] support for sync transport methods (valid only starting tasks, or push based job status)
+- [ ] support for sync transport interface (rest/grpc) (valid only starting tasks, or push based job status)
   - for job statusing we have to use push based model because of load balancing/consumer groups on horizontally scaled instanced
 - [x] basic persistance layer
 - [x] sending job with context